lhcjun/social-media-pic/README.md

 ### Overview

 ---

-Silhouette is an Instagram like social media app created with React and Node.js.<p>
+Welcome to Silhouette, a simplified Instagram clone built with React, Node.js, Express and MongoDB.<p>

 #### Created with